StephenKennyGains/TopTierTrivia/README.md

 ## Performance Testing

-The page was tested for performance through lighthouse and the image below shows the results of testing
+The page was tested for performance through lighthouse and the image below shows the results of testing.
+Unfortunately the page was marked down in performance due to a lack of explicit width and height dimensions for the logo png.
+Despite updating the sizing to use explicit dimensions and added to media queries too, the performance issue remained.
 ![Lighthouse Testing](assets/images/lighthouse_desktop_results.png)

 ## Deployment